MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-event-id-4013.md

 - Make sure that destination domain controllers can resolve source domain controllers using DNS (for example, avoid fallback).

-  Your should ensure that domain controllers can successfully resolve the guided CNAME records to host records of current and potential source domain controllers.
+  You should ensure that domain controllers can successfully resolve the guided CNAME records to host records of current and potential source domain controllers.
 Doing so can avoid high latency that's introduced by name resolution fallback logic.

   Domain controllers should point to DNS servers that: